apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**College protests: Pro-Palestinian protesters retake MIT encampment**
+**2024 Met Gala red carpet photos: Zendaya, Tyla, Ariana Grande, Sabrina Carpenter, Doja Cat, Lizzo and more**

-You can read more about it [here](https://apnews.com/article/columbia-commencement-protests-gaza-9bb8051253c45947509feb32ced78f8c).
+You can read more about it [here](https://www.nbcnews.com/pop-culture/celebrity/met-gala-2024-red-carpet-photos-rcna150956).

 ## Requirements
 - Python 3.8